 Both suicidal ideation and previous suicide attempts take an emotional toll on an individual and their loved ones.
 Eventually, you may become so immersed in your suicidal thoughts that you are no longer able to function on a daily basis.
 Previous suicide attempts can leave permanent and sometimes debilitating injuries such as brain damage or organ failure.
 The sooner someone with suicidal ideation gets treatment, the better; not only may it prevent a suicide, but it can help the individual move past this dark time in their life.

-For individuals who are struggling with thoughts of suicide, an inpatient treatment program can be one of the most effective forms of treatment available.
-Through this type of treatment program, people will be able to receive any medication they may need, treatment for the presence of any substance abuse problems, and the types of therapy needed to get to the root of what is causing these suicidal thoughts.
+For individuals who are struggling with thoughts of suicide, an inpatient treatment center can be one of the most effective forms of treatment available.
+Through this type of treatment, people will be able to receive any medication they may need, treatment for the presence of any substance abuse problems, and the types of therapy needed to get to the root of what is causing these suicidal thoughts.

-At Pacific Grove Hospital, our clients will get an effective recovery process, not just a quick fix.
+At our clinic, our clients will get an effective recovery process, not just a quick fix.
 We explain the entire treatment process, teaching clients what is happening each step of the way, in order to empower them to become active members of their recovery process.
-The primary focus across our programs is to treat the whole person, allowing us to ensure that we are treating more than just symptoms.
+The primary focus at our treatment center is to treat the whole person, allowing us to ensure that we are treating more than just symptoms.
 We believe that through this approach, clients are better equipped to handle all aspects of their recovery and are in a great position to be successful in rebuilding their lives.
-Finally, we make sure to go through the entire treatment process with all family members, integrating loved ones into the recovery plan.
+Finally, we make sure to go through the entire treatment process with all family members, integrating loved ones into the treatment plan.

 Types of Treatment Offered at Pacific Grove

-Pacific Grove is a full service hospital and our staff is dedicated to making your stay a transformative experience that provides you with the knowledge, skills, and resources necessary to pursue a healthier, more fulfilling life.
-When you arrive, you will undergo a complete assessment with one of our expert clinicians to assess your current needs and determine which level of care will be most appropriate.
-The results of your assessment will be used to help your treatment team develop a plan of care for your stay.
+Our clinic is a full service hospital and our staff is dedicated to making your stay a transformative experience that provides you with the knowledge, skills, and resources necessary to pursue a healthier, more fulfilling life.
+When you arrive at our treatment center, you will undergo a complete assessment with one of our expert clinicians to assess your current needs and determine which level of care will be most appropriate.
+The results of your assessment will be used to help your treatment team develop a plan of care for your stay at our clinic.

 Some of the treatment approaches we use to help suicidal individuals may include:

 Medication management: Depending upon your circumstances, your treatment plan may include medication to manage symptoms of an underlying mental illness.
 Medications such as antidepressants or anti-anxiety medications can help reduce presenting symptoms, leading to a reduction in suicidal urges.
-All medication use is closely monitored and altered as necessary.
+All medication use at our treatment center is closely monitored and altered as necessary.

 Individual therapy: Individual sessions can be used to help explore the reasons that may have led to the development of your suicidal thoughts.
-Together you and your therapist can work through the causes of your emotional pain and help you learn healthier ways of dealing with stress, triggers for relapse, and ways to handle suicidal urges.
+At our clinic, you and your therapist can work through the causes of your emotional pain and help you learn healthier ways of dealing with stress, triggers for relapse, and ways to handle suicidal urges.

-Group therapy: Different groups are held multiple times every day and cover a wide range of topics.
+Group therapy: Different groups are held multiple times every day at our treatment center and cover a wide range of topics.
 Through group sessions, you’ll connect with others while learning better communication skills, assertiveness, empowerment, and what to expect after discharge.

-As our treatment approach is centered on treating the whole person, we offer a number of experiential programs in addition to our traditional therapeutic approaches.
+As our treatment approach is centered on treating the whole person, we offer a number of experiential treatment options in addition to our traditional therapeutic approaches.
 Some of these programs include:

 - Recreational therapist